-Self-harm is any behaviour that involves the deliberate causing of pain or injury to oneself without wanting to die.
-Self-harm can include behaviours such as cutting, burning or hitting oneself, binge-eating or starvation, or repeatedly putting oneself in dangerous situations.
+Self-harm is any behaviour that involves the deliberate causing of pain or injury to oneself.
+Self-harm can include behaviours such as cutting, burning, biting or scratching the skin, pulling out hair, hitting oneself, or repeatedly putting oneself in dangerous situations.
 It can also involve abuse of drugs or alcohol, including overdosing on prescription medications.
-Self-harm is usually a response to distress, whether it be from mental illness, trauma, or psychological pain.
-Some people find that the physical pain of self-harm helps provide temporary relief from emotional pain.

-One of the main predictors of suicide is a previous episode of self-harm.
-While it is common for people who self-harm to state that they have no intention of dying and that their self- harming behaviour is a coping strategy, the risk of accidental death is very real.
-People who self-harm repeatedly may find it becomes a compulsion that they cannot stop.
-This may lead to feelings of hopelessness and possible suicidal thoughts.
-Similarly, if self-injury does not relieve the tension or help control negative thoughts and feelings, the person may injure themselves more severely or may start to believe they can no longer control their pain and may consider suicide.
-In addition, some people who self-harm do also experience thoughts of suicide.
+For those people who self-harm with no intention of dying, the risk of accidental death is very real.
+Additionally, if self-harm does not relieve the tension or help control emotional pain, the person may injure themselves more severely, or may start to believe they can no longer control their pain and consider suicide.

-There are various reasons people may engage in self-harming behaviours, such as helping to:
+There are various reasons people may engage in self-harming behaviours, such as:

-People who self-harm may not necessarily intend to end their lives; however, the consequences of their risky behaviour can be fatal, and it needs careful assessment and care by a health professional.
+The consequences of self-harming behaviour can be fatal, and it needs careful assessment and care by a health professional.

 It can be hard for people who self-harm to stop it by themselves.
-That’s why it’s important to get further help if needed; however, the ideas below may be helpful to start relieving some distress:
+That’s why it’s important to get further help if needed; however, the ideas below may be helpful: